 Observations made by the audit team, along with the queries are shared with the respective departments / faculties / verticals / centres, and responses to the same are sought.
 Where the justifications and explanations are resolved to the satisfaction of the audit team, the thread automatically attains closure.
 Instances of departure from standard procedures, loopholes and unresolved observations are flagged to the AC.
 These are classified into two broad categories viz. systemic weaknesses and deviations.
 The former is addressed by re-tweaking the systems to ensure reinforcement of checks and balances.
-Deviations are examined to see if there is a prima facie case of unacceptable developments.
-Justifiable exceptions, where subject to necessary approvals, do not merit further action.
+Deviations are subject to necessary approvals, do not merit further action.
 All other cases are investigated and taken to logical conclusions.
-They include reassignment of approvals, warnings, and disciplinary action where needed.
+They include re-assignment of approvals, warnings, and disciplinary action where needed.